mantidproject/mantid/docs/source/algorithms/ApplyCalibration-v1.rst

 - columns *Detector Y Coordinate* (float) and *Detector Height* (float)
 - column *Detector Width* (float)

+Notice: The use of property "PositionTable" has been deprecated.
+Use property "CalibrationTable" instead.

 This algorithm is not appropriate for rectangular detectors and won't move them.

 Usage